-An ingenious method to improve the efficiency of polymer solar cells has been developed by a team of researchers at King Abdullah University of Science and Technology (KAUST).
+An ingenious method to improve the efficiency of polymer solar cells has been developed by a team of researchers at KAUST.

 There is a widespread push to use organic materials in the conversion of sunlight to electricity.
 These substances are advantageous over silicon in terms of cost, production at relatively low temperatures, and compatibility with flexible plastic substrates.